Labor Law Compliance Guide for United Arab Emirates

 This labor law guide for United Arab Emirates has important information for businesses looking to hire employees or contractors in the country.
 United Arab Emirates is a country in the middle east.

-The United Arab Emirates (UAE) has continued to showcase robust economic growth in 2023.
-As a key financial hub in the Middle East, the UAE’s economy is diversified with substantial contributions from various sectors, including oil and gas, tourism, aviation, real estate, and financial services.
-The country has also seen significant investment in technology and innovation, aligning with its Vision 2021 plan.
+The United Arab Emirates (UAE) continues to showcase robust economic growth.
+In the first nine months of 2025, GDP expanded 5.1% year-on-year, reaching approximately AED 1.4 trillion, with non-oil activities growing 6.1%.
+The CBUAE projects approximately 5% GDP growth for 2026.
+As a key financial hub in the Middle East, the UAE's economy is diversified with substantial contributions from various sectors, including financial services and insurance (+9%), construction (+8.7%), real estate (+7.9%), manufacturing, tourism, and aviation.
+The country continues to invest heavily in technology and innovation as part of its long-term economic diversification strategy.

 The currency used in the United Arab Emirates is the UAE Dirham (AED).